 In the next post I’ll go through the process of preparing for the event.

-- Which at 10,000 words I kind of got a bit carried away with!
+- Which at well over 10,000 words I kind of got a bit carried away with!

 - The way I would currently describe this weak link is as follows: The more I look, the more I find a stunningly low correspondence between what the available permaculture literature says should be true of any authentic permaculture design process, and what actually is true when a design process deeply resonates with permaculture ethics and principles to successfully generate deeply adapted systems.
 I am not the first to make this observation – as an example see this article from the German Institute for Participatory Design.